janderland/janderland/posts/fql.md

 > document are not all implemented.
 Unimplemented features
 > will be marked as such with a callout like this one.

-## Introduction
+## Overview

-FQL queries look like key-values.
+FQL queries generally look like key-values.
 They have a key (directory & tuple) followed by `=` and a value.
 FQL can only access keys encoded using the directory & tuple [layers](https://apple.github.io/foundationdb/layer-concept.html).

 ```lang-fql